momsenr/ClinicalSimulationExperiment/README.md

-# AI-Driven Disease Risk Stratification: Tackling the Challenge of Complex Confounders to Enable Precision-Medicine
+# Mitigation of Outcome Conflation in Predicting Patient Outcomes Using Electronic Health Records

 **Authors**: S. Momsen Reincke, Camilo Espinosa, Philip Chung, Tomin James, Eloïse Berson, Nima Aghaeepour

 ## Introduction

-This repository accompanies the paper "AI-Driven Disease Risk Stratification: Tackling the Challenge of Complex Confounders to Enable Precision-Medicine."
+This repository accompanies the paper "Mitigation of Outcome Conflation in Predicting Patient Outcomes Using Electronic Health Records".
 This notebook contains all the code and analyses to run the clinical simulation experiment.
-Additionally, we provide the models and results that were used to generate the dataset in Figure 1 and Extended Data Figure 2.
+Additionally, we provide the models and results that were used to generate the dataset in Figure 2 and Supplementary Figure S9.

 ## Requirements